 The Restructuring Bonds have a 7.500% annual coupon rate, payable on the Special First Payment Date (which was December 3, 2018) and, thereafter, on each February 20 and August 20, until its due date of August 20, 2040 (the Final Scheduled Payment Date), in cash or in kind.
 The Restructuring Bonds are special limited obligations of the DRA and are not indebtedness or liabilities of GDB, the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF), the Commonwealth or any of the Commonwealth's public instrumentalities or political subdivisions, other than the DRA.
-The Restructuring Bonds are not backed by the good faith, credit and taxing power of the Commonwealth's public instrumentalities, other than the DRA.
-The Restructuring Bonds are not backed by the good faith, credit and taxing power of the Commonwealth's public instrumentalities, other than the DRA.
-The Restructuring Bonds are not backed by the good faith, credit and taxing power of the Commonwealth's public instrumentalities or political subdivisions, other than the DRA.
-The Restructures or political subdivisions, other than the DRA.
-The Restructures or political subdivisions, other than the DRA.
-The Restructures or political subdivisions, other than the DRA.
-As mentioned in Note 1, from time to time, after the Closing Date and solely upon receipt of instructions from GDB or AAFAF, the DRA may authorize the issuance of additional bonds as defined in the Offering Memorandum.
+The Restructuring Bonds are not backed by the good faith, credit and taxing power of the Commonwealth nor are they payable or secured by GDB, AAFAF, the Commonwealth or any of the Commonwealth's public instrumentalities or political subdivisions, other than the DRA.
+As mentioned in Note 1, from time to time, after the Closing Date and upon the occurrence of certain conditions, the DRA may authorize the issuance of additional bonds as defined in the Offering Memorandum.
 Such additional bonds and the previously issued bonds (together comprising the Restructuring Bonds) will be part of the same series under the Bond Indenture and will be issued in the same form and at the same coupon rate as the previously issued bonds, except in limited circumstances as defined in the Bond Indenture.